IohannRabeson/tmignore-rs/README.md

 ## Configuration
 The configuration file is located at `~/.config/tmignore/config.json`.
 Here is the default configuration created automatically the first time you run tmignore-rs.
+If you were using [tmignore](https://github.com/samuelmeuli/tmignore) the configuration will be imported.

 ```
 {
   "searchPaths": [